PvPClt/project/album_en.md

 **Special instructions:**

-Suspension recipe
+Suspension recipe.
 Take 1/2 glass from any murky source, add 1 tsp of powder, stir.
 IMPORTANT: Thorough agitation of all kinds — required.
 Maximum bioavailability achieved in a state of controlled stupor.